 The Sugar Building – Built in 1906 by the Great Western Sugar Company, it served as their offices continually until 1986.
 Several years later, the building was sold and totally renovated but some of its previous tenants allegedly still continue to occupy the building.

 Witnesses on the second floor have often reported the sight of hovering, ghostly balls that float through the hallways.
-Others have said that basement is particularly eerie and hint at malevolent spirits lurking in the walls and arches of the basement vault.
+Others have said that the basement is particularly eerie and hint at malevolent spirits lurking in the walls and arches of the basement vault.

 Tivoli Student Union – The union, at the Auraria Campus, combines services for the Community College of Denver, Metropolitan State College and the University of Colorado.
 The Tivoli is a Denver landmark, originally serving as one of twelve buildings of the Tivoli Brewery in 1866.
 The building became the student union in 1994, but still today some of the large brewing equipment still remains.
 Today, voices and whispers are often heard throughout the building and according to reports; an elegant ghostly party can be heard coming through the vents on the third floor.